edward-zhu/umaru/README.md

 ## Usage

+### General

 - You could modify the settings in the `main.lua` directly and execute `th main.lua`, the input format is clstm-like (`.png` and `.gt.txt` pair) and you should put all input file path in a text file.
-- or if you prefer to use a JSON-format configuration file, you could following the example shows below, and run:
+- or if you prefer to use a JSON-format configuration file, you could follow the example below, and run:

 ```sh
 $ th main.lua -setting [setting file]
 ```

+### Run Folder

 There would be a folder created in the `experments` folder for every experiment.
 You could check out the log, settings and saved models there.